infoslack/awesome-web-hacking/README.md

 ## Tools

+   * https://www.deepinfo.com/ - Deepinfo Attack Surface Platform discovers all your digital assets, monitors them 24/7, detects any issues, and notifies you quickly so you can take immediate action.
    * https://spyse.com/ - OSINT search engine that provides fresh data about the entire web, storing all data in its own DB, interconnect finding data and has some cool features.
    * http://www.metasploit.com/ - World's most used penetration testing software
    * https://findsubdomains.com - Online subdomains scanner service with lots of additional data. works using OSINT.